Merel-Qwen/Merel/README.md

 How to run this project:

-Download or clone this repository.
+Download or clone this repository

 Open the folder in your code editor and open the terminal